 - the illuminance, which is the luminous flux incident on a surface per unit area, specified with the unit lux (lx) or lm/m2 (lumen per square meter), and

-These quantities are related to irradiance and radiant flux, but the contributions of different wavelength components are weighted with a luminosity function which takes into account the wavelength-dependent sensitivity of the human eye.
+These quantities are related to radiant flux, irradiance and radiant intensity, but the contributions of different wavelength components are weighted with a luminosity function which takes into account the wavelength-dependent sensitivity of the human eye.

 As in radiometry, photometric measurements on broadband light require an appropriate wavelength dependence of the responsivity of a photodetector.
 In this case, however, the responsivity should not be constant, but rather reflect the luminosity function of the human eye.
 That can again be achieved by equipping a photodetector with a suitable optical filter.

 A common application of photometers is the measurement of the illuminance at work places.
 For example, it is recommended to have roughly 500 lx on office desks, e.g. when working with documents.
 For comparison, full sunlight corresponds to roughly 100,000 lx.

 Another application is the measurement of the total luminous flux emitted by a light source.
 For a laser beam, this is simple because the total emitted light flux can easily be sent to a photodetector, e.g. in the form of a power meter.
 For light sources radiating in all directions, but not uniformly, one may require an integrating sphere photometer.
 For light sources with uniform emission in all directions, the total luminous flux can simply be calculated as the product of the illuminance, measured in some distance <$d$> from the source, and the area <$4 \pi \: d^2$>.

 Spectrophotometry denotes methods for spectrally resolved measurements.
 Spectrophotometers are instruments for measuring wavelength-dependent reflection or transmission properties of objects or substances.
 Also, there are spectrometers for measuring optical spectra of light sources.